GiGurra/kcost/README.md

 ### How it works

 `kcost` uses `kubectl` to interact with the Kubernetes cluster.
-It retrieves information about the nodes and pods in the cluster, and calculates the cost based on the CPU and memory requested by each pod.
+It retrieves information about the nodes and pods in the cluster, except those in excluded namespaces, and calculates the cost based on the CPU and memory requested by each pod.

 ### Prerequisites